rootandall/community-schools-playbook/essa.md

 ###### Date approved by DOE: 1/10/2018

-Minnesota’s ESSA Plan lists “Full Service Community Schools” under “Other State Strategies to Improve Low-Performing Schools.”
+Minnesota’s ESSA Plan lists “Full Services Community Schools Grants” under “Other State Strategies to Improve Low-Performing Schools.”
 The Plan explains that Full Service Community Schools is a state grant program “established in 2015 that provides funding to eligible schools to plan, implement and improve full-service community schools.
 The program prioritizes schools identified for improvement.”

 The plan further explains that “[a]dditional funds were allocated in 2016 for expansion of the program.
 The current funding has provided grants to 13 schools—four in round one and nine additional schools in round two.
 Full service community school grant funds allow schools to partner with community agencies to provide on-site health and dental clinics, mental health services, family resource centers, college access information, out-of-school program information, and other family support services as outlined in Minnesota Statutes, section 124D.231.”
 Pg.
 22.